dev-gough/sparq/README.md

 Filter out all non press releases from the News section.

 Change the investors subpages to be [highlights, stock ->, reports, governance]

+Standardize the CTA

+Remove references to homeowners/installers pages